 As we’ve covered in other posts, today’s high quality solar panels are incredibly resilient.
 With no moving parts, a well-maintained installation can continue generating clean and free electricity for decades.

-In fact, many Maryland solar installations from the 1970s are still fully operational — more than 40 years later.
+In fact, many Maryland, DC solar installations from the 1970s are still fully operational — more than 40 years later.

 But while malfunctions are quite rare, they can and do happen.

 The most common solar malfunction issues over the 25 to 40-year useful lifetime of a standard system include:

 - Inverter failures

 - Panel blockages

 In the unlikely event of a solar installation failure, what are your options?

 Well, it depends on a range of factors, including:

 - Who owns the system?